danbev/learning-wasi/notes/wit-bindgen.md

 ```
 If we inspect the .wat for the component module we will see that it is different
 from the module (wit_bindgen_example.wasm).
+__TODO__: Add details about the WebAssembly Component Model here or in a separate
+document.

 Now, lets take a look at running this example and we will use JavaScript as
 the first language.
 The example can be found in